Wildfire burning south of Cranbrook - BC Local News

 A small wildfire is burning south of Cranbrook in a remote area of the Gold Creek drainage on Wednesday afternoon.

-A visible plume of smoke is visibile from the community, but it has been acknowledged by the BC Wildfire Service and is estimated at three hectares and suspected lightning-caused.
+A visible plume of smoke is visibile from the community, but it has been acknowledged by the BC Wildfire Service and is estimated at 10 hectares and suspected lightning-caused.

 Looks like there is a wildfire start way up in the Gold Creek area south of Cranbrook.
 It’s remote enough that it shouldn’t be threatening anything unless conditions or fire behaviour changes drastically. pic.twitter.com/hwAmip4DOu